RohanDeBoss/Jungle-Chess-Python/Zreadme.txt

 behaves like a king-capture variant that stops one ply early — functionally identical in outcome, but the king is never actually taken off the board.

+- **Quiet Checkmates & King-Delivered Mates:** Because checkmate/win is defined strictly as having 0 legal moves, a checkmate or terminal loss can be delivered by a quiet move (including a 2-square King step) that cuts off the opponent's final escape square.
 ---

 ## 3. Piece Changes